Abrinnisha6/copy-file/README.md

 Anaconda - Python 3.7

 ## ALGORITHM:

+# Step 1:

-Step 1:Create two txt file.A file which has content [lines.txt] to be copied to the empty [text.txt]file.
+Create two txt file.A file which has content [lines.txt] to be copied to the empty [text.txt]file.

-Step 2:
+# Step 2:

 Using write() function to copy the content from line.txt to empty file,text.txt.

+# Step 3:

-Step 3:Save and run the python program in terminal.
+Save and run the python program in terminal.

+# Step 4:
-Step 4:  The text from the lines.txt file is copied to the empty file text.txt.
+ The text from the lines.txt file is copied to the empty file text.txt.

+# Step 5:

-Step 5: Then the text is shown in empty file text.txt.
+Then the text is shown in empty file text.txt.

+# Step 6:

-Step 6: Result is obtained.
+Result is obtained.

 ## PROGRAM:
 ```
-Reference no: 21500608
+Reference no: 22008695
-Developed by: Pavizhi.B
+Developed by: ABRIN NISHA A
-'''

 with open('lines.txt','r') as file1:
     with open('text.txt','w') as file2:
         for line in file1: